fcdoc/doc/en/flashduty/mixin/alert_integration/tencent_cls.md

 **Step 2: Configure Alert Policy**

-1. Log in to your Tencent Cloud console, select the Log Service CLS product, and enter Monitor Alert - Alert Policy
+1. Log in to your Tencent Cloud console, select the Log Service CLS product, and navigate to Monitoring Alert - Alert Policy
 2. Click **New** to start a new

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/tencent_cls/2.avif" />